 Like teachers, salespeople contend with unfortunate negative stereotypes.
 They’re perceived as trying to make money at the expense of a poor sucker they convince to buy something.
 But true salespeople know they also have to educate their consumer.
 They’re not really persuading someone to buy something; they’re providing information, showing their clients the benefits of their product and guiding the client to a well-informed decision.
 Whether you realize it or not, as a teacher, you’re doing the same thing: providing access to knowledge, helping student see the benefit of education and how what you’re teaching them fits a larger scenario, and helping them learn about themselves so they can make well-informed decisions about their future.

 Of course, every teacher will not necessarily make a great salesperson.
+To be honest, after a great deal of thought I don’t think I’d be very good at it.
 But if you already discarded the idea as you research new careers, maybe you should rethink it.

 - Teachers; the Best Salespeople

 - This article has a short snippet about textbook sales, which is the most natural transition for a teacher, but it’s not the only option.